mohitpai/journey-optimizer.en/help/using/configuration/about-data-sources-events-actions.md

 Events allow you to trigger your journeys unitarily to send messages, in real-time, to the individual flowing into the journey.

 In the event configuration, you configure the events expected in the journeys.
-The incoming events’ data is normalized following the Adobe Experience Data Model (XDM).
+The incoming events’ data is normalized following Adobe Experience Data Model (XDM).
 Events come from Streaming Ingestion APIs for authenticated and unauthenticated events (such as Adobe Mobile SDK events).
 [Learn more](../../using/event/about-events.md)

 ## Actions {#actions}